Cleaning With Sodium Percarbonate – Everything To Know

 In sodium percarbonate, the active ingredient is hydrogen peroxide.
 When dissolved in water, this quickly breaks down into oxygen and water.
 Hydrogen peroxide is commonly used in dental products, such as mouthwashes.
 As such, it is generally considered safe for use at low doses.

 Meanwhile, in chlorine bleach, the active ingredient is sodium hypochlorite.
-This is a corrosive disinfectant that even at low doses can be harmful to health.
+This is a corrosive disinfectant that, even at low doses, can be harmful to health.

-In terms of laundry, chlorine bleach may remove dye from clothes.
-Repeated use of chlorine bleach can also cause fabric to deteriorate.
-However, sodium percarbonate does not remove dye from clothes.
-Instead, it whitens whites and brightens colours, without causing damage to the fabric.
+In terms of laundry, chlorine bleach removes dye from clothes.
+And because it’s highly alkaline, repeated use of chlorine bleach can also cause fabric to deteriorate.

 How Do I Use It In My Laundry?